$f$-mode oscillations in hot Neutron Stars: Effect of hyperons and neutrino trapping: Discussions

-We note that similar Bayesian approaches can be adopted using different models such as Density-Dependent RMF, CMF, non-linear RMF with extra non-linear couplings etc.~\citep{Thapa_Beznogov_2023prd,Li_Sedrakian_2023apj,Kochankovski_Ramos_2022mnras}.
 Our study hopes to motivate the importance of taking into account the still persistent uncertainty in the nucleonic and hyperonic sectors while constructing hot EOS for studying Proto-Neutron Star configurations as well as to relativistic simulations of CCSN and BNS mergers. \cite{Kochankovski_Ramos_2024mnras} showed the importance of hypernuclear potentials in the EOS of hot and dense NY-matter by taking the upper and lower limits of these potentials.
 The nuclear parameters in that study were kept fixed.
 We showed that by varying these parameters and taking large number of EOSs compatible with different constraints, the nuclear saturation properties play a dominant role over other nuclear and hypernuclear uncertainties.
+We provide tables for the finite temperature EOSs compatible with current constraints in the CompOSE database for possible application in numerical simulations.